Dentistry app is a breath of fresh air for The Landing

 Not only that, but Chloe has managed to develop a multi-lingual platform for international students, engage academic writers from Kings College London and recruit a dentist/professional voiceover artist.
-She was also whisked away on a tech tour of India earlier this year with The Landing’s commercial director Paul Billington and other tenants from The Landing.
+She was also whisked away on a tech tour of India earlier this year with other tenants from The Landing.

 Following three challenging interviews, Chloe has been invited to Silicon Valley in the USA in July to take part in an intensive two-week accelerator programme for women launching tech start-ups.